LohitNimbagal/dummyShopping/README.md

-# E-commerce Web Application Project: gooShopping 🚀
+# E-commerce Web Application Project: GooShopping 🚀

-Welcome to gooShopping, my latest endeavor in the world of E-commerce Web Development! 🌐💼
+Welcome to GooShopping, my latest endeavor in the world of E-commerce Web Development! 🌐💼

 I'm thrilled to introduce this innovative project and share the journey of its creation.
-Here's why gooShopping stands out and the valuable lessons learned along the way:
+Here's why GooShopping stands out and the valuable lessons learned along the way:

 ## Key Features: